rapodaca/dialect/src/manuscript.md

 <sequence> ::= <atom> ( <union> | <branch> | <split> )*
 ```

-The appearance of the `<sequence>` non-terminal within the non-terminal itself is an example of recursion.
-Although left-recursion is disallowed in LL(1) grammars, right recursion of the kind in `<sequence>` is allowed.
-Right recursion also occurs within the `<union>` and `<branch>` non-terminals.

 The `<union>` non-terminal consists of an optional `<bond>` non-terminal followed by a mandatory non-terminal selected from the list: `<cut>` or `<sequence>`.
 If either of these latter non-terminals are detected but `<bond>` is not, bond elision is used.

 ```
 <union> ::= <bond>? ( <cut> | <sequence> )
 ```

+A sequence can contain a union, which in turn can contain a sequence.
+This is an example of recursion, transitive though it may be.
+Although left-recursion is disallowed in LL(1) grammars, right recursion of the kind in `<sequence>` is allowed.
+Right recursion also occurs within the `<union>` and `<branch>` non-terminals.

 The `<cut>` non-terminal ("cut") can takes two forms.
-A digit terminal (`0`...`9`, inclusive) can be used.
+A digit non-terminal can be used.
 This allows for single-digit cut indexes.
 Two-digit cut indexes, supporting the values zero through 99 inclusive, are available through single- or double-digit indexes serve to mark ring closure.

 ```
 <cut> ::= <digit> | "%" <digit> <digit>